-Asset Allocations are managed within established ranges; target percentages may differ from actual monthly allocations
+1Asset Allocations are managed within established ranges; target percentages may differ from actual monthly allocations

-New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.5% The investment policy used for the Core Fund involves reducing equity exposure by leveraging lower volatility assets, such as fixed income securities.
+2New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.5%

+3The investment policy used for the Core Fund involves reducing equity exposure by leveraging lower volatility assets, such as fixed income securities.
 This results in an asset allocation beyond 100%.
 Currently, an asset allocation target of 15% policy leverage is used, subject to an allowable range of up to 20%.

 Single Discount Rate.
-A single discount rate of 6.8% was used to measure the Total Pension Liability, as opposed to a discount rate of 7.0% for the prior year.
-This single discount rate is based on the expected rate of return on pension plan investments of 6.80% and a municipal bond rate of 1.84% (Source: Fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of December 31, 2021.
-In describing this index, Fidelity notes that the Municipal Curves are constructed using option-adjusted analytics of a diverse population of over 10,000 tax-exempt securities.).
+A single discount rate of 6.8% was used to measure the Total Pension Liability for the current and prior year.
+The discount rate is based on the expected rate of return on pension plan investments of 6.8% and a municipal bond rate of 4.05% (Source: Fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fiedlity Index's "20-year Municipal GO AA Index" as of December 31, 2022.
+In describing this index, Fidelity notes that the Municipal Curves are constructed using option-adjusted analytics of a diverse population of over 10,000 tax-exempt securities).
 Because of the unique structure of WRS, the 6.8% expected rate of return implies that a dividend of approximately 1.7% will always be paid.
-For purposes of the single discount rate, it was assumed that the dividend would always be paid.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments (including expected dividends) of current plan members.
-Therefore, the municipal bond rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability
+Therefore, the municipal bond rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.